Skip to main content

-Nerve pain in knee can restrict a person from performing everyday activities.
+Nerve pain in the knee can restrict a person from performing everyday activities.
 The pain is identified with numbing and tingling sensations in the knees.
 If left untreated, the knee nerve pain can become a nuisance and life-altering.

 Nerve pain in the knee usually occurs in the lumbar spine, small nerves of the knee, and the pelvis.
 Many people experience severe knee pain after surgery due to incisions.
 Others can have nerve pain due to knee arthritis or ligament injuries.